gnosis/pm-contracts/CONTRACTS.md

 <img src="assets/scalar_event_payout.png" />

-If the resolved outcome is below the lower bound, long outcome tokens have no value and short outcome tokens have the value of 1 unit of collateral tokens.
+If the resolved outcome is below the lower bound, long outcome tokens have no value and each short outcome token has the value of one collateral tokens.

 If the resolved outcome is within the lower and upper bound, the value of short outcome tokens decreases linearly and the value of long outcome tokens increases linearly the higher the outcome in the range is.
+Assuming the outcome is the average value of the defined range, long and short outcome tokens have the same value.

-If the resolved outcome is higher than the upper bound, long outcome tokens have the value of 1 unit of collateral tokens and short outcome tokens have no value.
+If the resolved outcome is higher than the upper bound, each long outcome token has the value of one collateral token and short outcome tokens have no value.

-Regardless off the resolved value, the sum of payoff of any complete set is always 1 unit of collateral tokens.
+Regardless off the resolved value, the sum of payoff of any complete set is always one collateral token.

 #### getEventHash() returns (bytes32)
 This function generates a unique event hash based on the event properties: collateral token, oracle, outcome count, lower bound and upper bound.

 Outcome tokens
 --------------
 Outcome tokens are ERC20 compatible and can be used as collateral tokens for other events.
-The interesting feature of outcome tokens is, that they only have a value when the outcome they represent occurred.
+Outcome tokens have the property that they only have a value when the outcome they represent occurred.
 Trading an event using an outcome token as collateral implies that the event is only relevant under the assumption that the outcome occurred.
 This allows to create events with conditional probabilities.

 Assuming we want to predict, how the potential change of the Microsoft CEO affects the Microsoft stock price, we create two events:

 1. Will Steve Ballmer be CEO of Microsoft end of 2014?
 Outcomes: Yes, No
 2. What is Microsoft stock price end of 2014?
 Outcome: Any number

-The first event can use Ether as collateral token but for the second market, we use the No outcome token representing the outcome "Steve Ballmer is not CEO of Microsoft end of 2014".
+The first event can use Ether as collateral token but for the second event we use the No outcome token representing the outcome "Steve Ballmer is not CEO of Microsoft end of 2014".
 Any market using the second event is predicting the stock price of Microsoft end 2014 under the assumption that Steve Ballmer is no longer CEO end 2017.

 Oracles
 -------
-The Gnosis platform is agnostic towards oracle solutions.
+The Gnosis platform is oracle agnostic.
 Any smart contract implementing the oracle interface can be used as an oracle to resolve events.
 Our smart contracts already include many different oracle solutions for different use cases.
-We differentiate between regular oracles and proxy oracles.
+There are two types of oracles: regular oracles and proxy oracles.
 Proxy oracles cannot function as standalone oracles but have to define other oracles, which they utilize for resolution.
 One example is the majority oracle, which requires other oracles to come to a majority decision to resolve an event.
-All oracles have in common that the outcome can only be set once.

 <img src="assets/oracles.png" />